 5. Carrying out ambient air quality monitoring at seven locations in villages around the plant and establish an air quality monitoring station in the fish-drying areas used by the seasonally resident fishing communities.
 CGPL will also implement an inspection program to assess coal and ash dust deposition in neighboring communities and carry out appropriate laboratory analysis of dried fish samples to assess ash and coal dust contamination.

-6. Committed to testing of ash residue for radioactivity and heavy metals.
+6. Testing of ash residue for radioactivity and heavy metals.

-7. Committed to validating selected ambient air quality monitoring parameters that have changed significantly from the baseline.
+7. Validating selected ambient air quality monitoring parameters that have changed significantly from the baseline.

 8. Monitoring and tracking the outcomes of its community welfare program.